bhagyashri49641/Bellabeat_data_analysis/README.md

 ## 3. Process
 [Back to Top](#author-bhagyashri-mane)

-- In this step we check for Data Integrity ,accuracy, dupicates, incomplete, nulls.
+- In this step, we check for Data Integrity, accuracy, duplicates, incomplete, and nulls.
-- Data Validation: includes checking datatypes , data ranges and other constraints.
+- Data Validation: includes checking data types, data ranges, and other constraints.
-- Data manipulation to make it more organised
+- Data manipulation to make it more organized
-- refer X file for PROCESS steps using R.
+- refer FitbitAnalysis.Rmd file for process steps using R.
-- refer FitBitAnalysis.ipynb file for PROCESS steps using Python.
-- refer Z file for PROCESS steps using SQL.

 ## 4. Analyze
 [Back to Top](#author-bhagyashri-mane)

 - make sense of the given data
-- refer FitbitAnalysis.Rmd file for Analyze steps using R.
+- refer FitbitAnalysis.Rmd file for analyzing steps using R.

 ## 5. Share
 [Back to Top](#author-bhagyashri-mane)